-The Beacon Hill Art Walk takes place on the first Sunday of every June throughout the nooks and crannies of Beacon Hill’s North Slope.
+The Beacon Hill Art Walk takes place the first Sunday of June from Noon – 6pm, throughout the nooks & crannies of Beacon Hill’s North Slope.

 Residents open up their private gardens, alleyways, and courtyards and allow artists to display and sell their artwork.
 It is a chance for visitors to tour the private spaces of Beacon Hill while viewing original, handmade artwork.
 Thousands of people attend each year.
 It is a free popular event in the neighborhood, with a festive atmosphere and volunteer musicians playing in various gardens throughout the day.

 Around 100 artists usually participate, with a variety of styles, media, and subject matter.
 As a visitor you will enjoy a unique atmosphere boasting bursts of colors at the background sound of live classical, klezmer, and folk music playing in various gardens throughout the day.
 Artists display a variety of styles, media, and subject matter.

 Enjoy beautiful music as it resonates off the bricks in the gardens & courtyards of Beacon Hill during the Art Walk.
 Music has become an integral part of the Art Walk, and each year dozens of talented musicians donate their time to play at the event.
 Visitors enjoy a unique atmosphere boasting bursts of colors and the background sound of live Volunteer Musicians.
 Groups have included Klezmer Ensembles, String Quartets, Folk Groups, Fiddle Groups, Native American Flute and more, which play in various gardens and spaces throughout the day.

 * Starting Points: 135 1/2 Charles Street, and the corner of Cambridge Street & West Cedar Street.